Annuities Can Be Game Changers For Advisors & Clients

 Securities and investment advisory services offered through Woodbury Financial Services, Inc. (WFS), member FINRA/SIPC.
 WFS is separately owned and other entities and/or marketing names, products or services referenced here are independent of WFS.
 702 E Willow Drive, Spencer, WI 54479.
 (715) 659-4255.

-the financial industry has traditionally been a male-dominated business.
+It’s no secret that the financial industry has traditionally been a male-dominated business.
 But that hasn’t impacted Juli McNeely.

 Over the past 22 years, she’s built a successful career as owner and president of McNeely Financial Services, while also making quite a name for herself with a litany of professional designations, certifications, affiliations and an industry first.